David S. Alavi, PhD

 after the application has been filed, the PTO will issue an official Filing

-Receipt acknowledging your application.
+Receipt acknowledging the application.

 -